 Funerary Figurine (Shabti) of Ken-Amun

-Documentary sources reveal that Kenamun administered the cattle of the "Estate [Temple] of Amun" under Amunhotep II.
-Compared with the earlier shawabti figure of Ahhotep on the left, this statue's eyes are smaller, the nose is thicker, and the small mouth is less curved.
-These differences reflect the styles of different rulers; similar features appear on a much larger scale on the face of Amunhotep II exhibited in this gallery.
+Documentary sources reveal that Kenamun administered the cattle of the “Estate [Temple] of Amun” under Amunhotep II.
+Compared with the earlier shabty figure of Ahhotep on the left, this statue’s eyes are smaller, the nose is thicker, and the small mouth is less curved.
+These differences reflect the styles of different rulers; similar features appear on a much larger scale on the face of Amunhotep II exhibited in the adjacent gallery.

 ca. 1426-1400 B.C.E.

 This item is not on view